curiouslearning/FeedTheMonsterH5P/README.md

 ### Export and upload to webserver

-step1:  Open the WordPress Server and Click on the H5P Content.
+1. Open the WordPress Server and Click on the H5P Content.

-   step2: Click on add new and select upload option and select  the H5p file present in this "C:\xampp\htdocs\drupal\sites\default\files\h5p\exports" directory and then click on the create Button , make sure to  remember the H5p Id .
+   2. Click on add new and select upload option and select  the H5p file present in this "C:\xampp\htdocs\drupal\sites\default\files\h5p\exports" directory and then click on the create Button , make sure to  remember the H5p Id .

-   step3: Click on the Books > Add new,   Write the Title
+   3. Click on the Books > Add new,   Write the Title
-   step4: In the Custom field select name in the dropdown as h5pId and give the value (from step2 you can get the value)
+   4. In the Custom field select name in the dropdown as h5p Id and give the value (from step you can get the value)
-   step5: Add new Language Tag as English ,Then Click on Publish
+   5. Add new Language Tag as English ,Then Click on Publish

 <p align="right">(<a href="#top">back to top</a>)</p>